-In addition to the matters set forth above, Charter is also party to other lawsuits and claims that arose in the ordinary course of conducting its business.
+In addition to the matters set forth above, Charter and the Company are also party to other lawsuits and claims that arose in the ordinary course of conducting its business.
 In the opinion of management, after taking into account recorded liabilities, the outcome of these other lawsuits and claims will not have a material adverse effect on the Company's consolidated financial position or results of operations.